-- Donated milk arrives frozen from approved donors to the milk bank.
-We record who donated the milk and the date it was received.
-It is then stored in a temperature-controlled freezer until processing.
+- Frozen breast milk is shipped or dropped off at our milk bank by approved donors.
+We record who donated the milk, the dates the milk was pumped, and the date it was received.
+It is stored in a temperature-controlled freezer until it is processed.

-- To start the process, donated milk is thawed in our lab.
+- To start the process, donated milk is thawed in our sterile lab.

-- We examine the milk from a variety of donors, and then combine the milk so it has the most nutrition to help babies, especially babies that may be very fragile.
+- We combine the milk from a variety of donors to ensure it has the best nutritional value to help babies, especially babies that may be very fragile.

 - Milk is poured into bottles, secured with tamper-resistant lids, and labeled with a barcode, batch number and expiration date.